John Howard Society of York Region

 Reintegration Program

-The Reintegration Program supports adults involved with, or at risk of involvement with, the criminal justice system reintegrate back into their home communities in York Region.
-Support is provided through: case management; immediate temporary housing options with support to secure stable housing; and help with immediate basic needs and housing start-up support.
-The APIC Model and gendered-responses and approaches are followed while supporting participants through the program.
+The Reintegration Program supports adults who are involved with or at risk of involvement with the criminal justice system, assisting them in successfully reintegrating into their home communities in York Region.
+Support is provided through case management, help with immediate basic needs, goal planning, advocacy and assistance with system navigation.
 Through this program, we can also help determine your eligibility for a record suspension, formerly known as a Pardon, and can assist you with the application process.
+The program follows the APIC Model and incorporates gender-responsive approaches to ensure tailored support for participants.

 Reintegration Program